© 2014-2024 Offshore Radio Museum

 After Radio London closed in August 1967 the Galaxy remained at anchor off the British coast for a few days, then on 19th August 1967 she sailed for Hamburg where she was to be refitted and put up for sale as a fully equipped radio ship.
 However her condition was so bad that a huge investment would have been required to make her fully seaworthy.

 The Galaxy was planned to be the base for a proposed German/Swiss offshore station - Radio Noordsee - in 1968, but this project was abandoned early in 1969.
+(See the full story in RNI at 50 in the Special Exhibitions Gallery on the Ground Floor).

 The Galaxy remained in Hamburg while many court cases were heard to establish ownership of the vessel, but in 1970 she was sold for scrap and moved to Kiel.
 She lay abandoned for many years, and at one point was used as a training vessel for divers practising underwater repair skills.
-The ship finally sank at her moorings in April 1979.
+The ship finally sank at her moorings on 20th April 1979.

-After laying in a partially sunken state for many years harbour authorities became concerned about possible pollution from fuel leaks so the wreck of the Galaxy was raised in 1986 and the vessel scrapped.
+After laying in a partially sunken state for many years harbour authorities became concerned about possible pollution from fuel leaks so the wreck of the Galaxy was raised in August 1986 and the vessel scrapped.

 AFTER OFFSHORE RADIO